Global Expansion Guide

 • Length of Leave: 10 days per year

-• Sick Leave Benefits: Paid by the employer at 100% of the employee’s salary
+• Sick Leave Benefits: Paid at 100% of the employee’s salary

 • Eligibility: Employees (excluding casual employees) who have completed 1 year of employment

-• Paid parental leave is available for a maximum of 18 weeks (approximately 126 days), paid by the government at 100% of the minimum wage; unpaid parental leave is available for a maximum of 12 months
+• Paid parental leave is available for up to 18 weeks (approximately 126 days) at 100% of the national minimum wage, funded by the government.

 Other Leave Types

-• Career’s Leave: Employees may take paid or unpaid care leave if they need to care for an immediate family member or household member.
+• Career’s Leave: Employees may take paid or unpaid leave to care for an immediate family member or household member.

-• Bereavement Leave: In the event of the death of an immediate family member or household member, employees are entitled to 2 days of leave per occurrence, which can be taken consecutively or in parts as agreed with the employer.
+• Bereavement Leave: Employees are entitled to 2 days of leave per occurrence in the event of the death of an immediate family member or household member.
+Leave may be taken consecutively or in parts, as agreed with the employer.

-• Domestic Violence Leave: All employees affected by domestic violence are entitled to 10 days of paid domestic violence leave per year.
+• Domestic Violence Leave: All employees affected by domestic violence are entitled to 10 days of paid leave per year.

-• Community Service Leave: All employees are entitled to this leave to participate in activities such as voluntary emergency management activities or jury service.
+• Community Service Leave: Employees may take leave to participate in voluntary emergency management activities or serve on a jury.

-• Long Service Leave: Employees who have worked for the same employer for 7 to 15 years are entitled to a certain number of days of paid long service leave.
+• Long Service Leave: Employees who have worked for the same employer for 7–15 years are entitled to a specified number of days of paid long service leave.

 Termination and Compensation